 Submissions to the conference must not have been published or be concurrently considered for publication elsewhere.
 All submissions will be judged on the basis of originality, contribution to the field, technical and presentation quality, and relevance to the conference.
 The proceedings will be published in the Springer Lecture Notes in Computer Science series.

-Papers should be written in English and should not exceed 16 pages in LNCS format (more details here).
+Papers should be written in English and should not exceed 16 pages (including references) in the Springer's LNCS format.
+Additional material may be placed in an appendix, to be read at the discretion of the reviewers and to be omitted in the final version.
+Formatting style files and further guidelines for formatting can be found at the Springer website (more details here).
 Submissions should be made through the ICFEM 2018 submission page, handled by the EasyChair conference management system.Access submission portal

 Workshop or tutorial proposals should be directly sent to the Workshop/Tutorial Chair via email.
 Each proposal should include (1) title, scope, and aims, (2) brief bio of the organizer or lecturer, and (3) postal and email addresses.